 William James College

-The role of a leader is to promote positive and effective action from groups of people, especially within an organization.
-The PsyD in Leadership Psychology farms effective leaders by teaching them how to get a positive response out of those they intend to lead.
 As a strong leader, you should also be a strong manager, and managing your time is a major responsibility within this online program.
 Some courses will call for in-person meetings, but most of the reading and lectures can be fulfilled on your own schedule.

 Coursework is structured around this idea of molding effective leaders.
 The very first course you’ll take, The Psychology of Leadership and Followership, explores the “complexities of modern leadership” and the ways in which you can use psychology to improve the group dynamic.
 This sets the scene for the following courses, including Organization Development and Change, The Neurobiology of Leadership, and Adaptive Leadership and Resistance to Change.

 Though you are in charge of managing your time, it’s still expected that part-time enrollees complete the program in six-years time.
-This includes all of the relevant coursework, plus experience through practicum hours and an internship.
+This includes all of the relevant coursework plus experience through practicum hours and an internship.
 You’re offered flexibility with two start dates during the year, so you can start when the time is right for you.

 Related Articles: